Psychiatric Mental Health Nurse Practitioner Certificate (Post-Master's)

 1. Completed online graduate application for admissions (no application fee).

 3. Evidence of capability to succeed in a graduate program based on an overall GPA of at least a 3.0 (on a 4.0 scale).
-Canadian students must submit a ‘course-by-course’ evaluation (or equivalent) of all Canadian college and/or university transcripts through the World Education Services (WES) or other approved foreign transcript evaluation agencies.
+International students must submit a ‘course-by-course’ evaluation (or equivalent) of all college and/or university transcripts through the World Education Services (WES) or other approved foreign transcript evaluation agencies.

 4. All official graduate transcripts.
 If health assessment, pathophysiology, and pharmacology courses were taken at the undergraduate level those official transcripts must be submitted.